Naifcx47350/Naifcx47350/README.md

 **` Student (AI developer)`**

-a dedicated AI undergraduate student at Imam Abdulrahman Bin Faisal University, and an emerging programmer with five enriching years of coding journey under my belt.
+a dedicated AI graduate from Imam Abdulrahman Bin Faisal University, and an emerging programmer with five enriching years of coding journey under my belt.

 💻 Coding isn't just a skill for me; it's a passion and a lifestyle.
 My intrigue for technology, the fascinating world of Artificial Intelligence and the thrill of problem-solving led me to the realm of programming.
 This passion fuels my everyday life, turning the complex into simple, the theoretical into practical, and ideas into solutions.